gsarjeant/gsarjeant.github.io/about.md

 There's a lot wrapped up in the phrase.
 A fun time of my youth.
 A place I loved.
 A silly old/young misunderstanding.
 But today it mostly reminds me to be thankful for my tailwinds and to be mindful of others' headwinds

 The tale doesn't end there.
-It $also has an element of the absurd.
+It also has an element of the absurd.
 I tried - and failed - to dye the "N" purple.
 The circumstances of that failure make a good story of their own.
 One for another time.